-ANDLORD'S DISCLOSURE (a) Presence of lead-based paint and/or lead-based paint hazards (Check (i) or (ii) below (i) Known lead-based paint and/or lead-based paint hazards are present housing (explain) hazards in th (b) Records and repo (i) La pertaining to e housing. orts available to ndlord has prov lead-based pai the Landlord (Check (i) l available records and reaint hazards in the housing eports , , ndlord has no re nazards in the h • ning to lead-based paint and/or lead- · · eceived copies o of all information listed above. nily from Lead in Your Ho ome. · · - formed the Land · · · · · · · · · · · · · · · · · · · obligations under 42 U.S. .C.
+LANDLORD'S DISCLOSURE own lead-based hazards (Check (i) or (ii) below): ed paint hazards are present in the hazards in th (b) Records and repo (i) La pertaining to e housing. orts available to ndlord has prov lead-based pail the Landlord (Check (i) l available records and reaint hazards in the housing eports · · --- ndlord has no re nazards in the h • ning to lead-based paint and/or lead- eceived copies c of all information listed above. nily from Lead in Your Ho ome. · · - formed the Land • obligations under 42 U.S. .C.
 4852d reviewed the information they have provided is to LANDLORD Date: TENANT Date: LEASING AGENT Date: